Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport

-\textit{Results and discussion}.---We consider two types of scattering centers: (i) conventional scalar impurities and (ii) generalized impurities with a staggered term $u_z\neq 0$ due to local breaking of pseudospin symmetry.
-To help uncover the main drivers of the OHE, we expand Eq. (\ref{eq:Kubo}) in powers of the $n$ [or equivalently, $1/(\varepsilon \tau)$, where $\tau \sim n^{-1}$ is a typical (charge) scattering time].
-The leading term of the expansion $O(n^{-1})$ encodes the semiclassical response:
+\textit{Results and discussion}.---We consider two types of scattering centers: (i) conventional scalar impurities and (ii) impurities with $u_z\neq 0$.
+Both cases are realistic and commonly realized.
+A simple example is a top impurity with $C_{3v}$ symmetry (e.g. an ad-atom chemisorbed on an $A$- or $B$-type site in graphene \cite{Basko_08,Bena_08,Pachoud_14}).
+Its localized nature around a site belonging to a particular sublattice ($A$ or $B$) implies $u_z \approx \pm u_0$, so that the projection of $M_{\text{dis}}$ on the opposite sublattice ($B$ or $A$) vanishes or is strongly suppressed.
+In contrast, hollow-position impurities enjoy 6-fold rotational symmetry and thus generate purely scalar potentials ($u_z=0$) \footnote{For group VI dichalcogenide monolayers, the picture is more involved due to the different sublattice and orbital content of the basis functions of the effective model.}.
+This justifies our use of a generalized disorder model, and will allow us to draw a number of conclusions regarding the nature of possible OHEs.
+We first focus on scalar impurities, as they are the most symmetric ones.
+To help uncover the main driver of the extrinsic OHE, we expand Eq. (\ref{eq:Kubo}) in powers of the $n$ [or equivalently, $1/(\varepsilon \tau_0)$, where $\tau_0 \propto n^{-1}$ is a typical (charge) scattering time].
+The leading term of the expansion $\mathcal O(n^{-1})$ encodes the semiclassical response: